ukhsa-collaboration/standards-api/docs/spectral-rules/index.md

 | [VS Code Extension][11] | Official spectral VS Code extension provides real time linting / intellisense on your OpenAPI definition. |
 | [Github Action][12] | Official spectral Github action provides ability to lint your OpenAPI definition in CI/CD workflows. |

-> [!IMPORTANT]
-> To run the spectral linter in your git hub CI/CD workflow you will need to ensure your repository is [added to the list of repositories allowed to download the npm package][13].

 Read the [official spectral documentation][14] for more development workflows.

 [1]: ../api-guidelines/index.md